$0 India → Canada Express Entry Guide — Quick-Start Checklist

 PNP from India: Provincial Nomination Strategy for Express Entry

-A provincial nomination through the Express Entry-linked PNP streams is the closest thing to a guaranteed ITA.
-When a province nominates you, IRCC adds 600 points to your CRS score.
-At every cutoff in 2026, that is enough to receive an Invitation to Apply at the next available draw.
+A provincial nomination through an Express Entry-linked PNP adds 600 CRS points.
+That usually places a candidate above the draw cutoff, but federal eligibility and an ITA still apply.
 The challenge is not what happens after the nomination — it is getting nominated in the first place.

 Here is how the PNP system works, which provinces are most accessible for Indian applicants, and how to apply from outside Canada.